· Be concise- Learn to communicate key facts in 5 minutes, so others can rapidly be informed and become helpful to you.

 Background – Deliver context and historical facts to help decision making and direct teaching.
-Avoid diagnosing or deciding on management plans here.
+Although tempting avoid diagnosing or deriving plans during the HPI.

 · Problem List: Starting with the history of active problems helps others to understand the context of the chief complaint.
 Present the active, relevant problems to define your patient.
-Include inactive Pmhx ONLY if relevant. (do not read everything written)
+For complex ps with multi-morbidity, include inactive Pmhx ONLY if relevant to visit.

 · Medications List: ALWAYS read out